hapax/hapax.github.io/assets/mindjam.md

 sequence $A_i$ of decisions that make up my life.

-If that sequence is "reflectively stable", in the sense that I would happily make those choices again if I had the chance, why would the freedom to choose $B_i$ matter?
+If that sequence is "reflectively stable", in the sense that I would happily make those choices again, why would the freedom to choose $B_i$ matter?
 Perhaps "happily make them again" is too strong; rather, *the role they play in the ensemble*, the way they contribute to or constitute our personal identity, is reflectively stable.